hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_biological_databases.md

 - no discussion of Ensembl/NCBI/UCSC interfaces or features

-## Intro to specific databases (Ensembl/NCBI/UCSC)
+## Intro to specific databases (Ensembl/NCBI/UCSC) - 50 min. each

-### Overview of features and interface without activities (can follow along if desired)
+### Overview of features and interface without activities (can follow along if desired) - 10 min.
 - basic or useful features of the database

 ### Use of biological databases in NGS analysis
 Hands-on activities addressing important uses of biological databases during an NGS analysis

-1. Hypothesis generation / exploration of genes of interest - Search for a gene and explore some of the info available, including basic info., sequence, isoform info., visualization, etc.
+1. Hypothesis generation / exploration of genes of interest - Search for a gene and explore some of the info available, including basic info., sequence, isoform info., visualization, etc. - 10 min
-2. Access to genome and gene annotation files - show where to find ftp sites
+2. Access to genome and gene annotation files - show where to find ftp sites - 5 min
-3. Bringing data into an analysis - finding homologs, converting annotation ids, retreiving other NGS analysis data, etc.
+3. Bringing data into an analysis - finding homologs, converting annotation ids, retreiving other NGS analysis data, etc. - 15-25 min.
-4. Exploring NGS analysis results - population frequencies for variant calls, binding motifs, etc
+4. Exploring NGS analysis results - population frequencies for variant calls, binding motifs, etc - only if have time